• Skip to primary navigation

 • Return the lamb shank meat back to the dutch oven.

 • Cover, simmer over low heat for 1 hour 30 minutes - 2 hours, or until soup is thick.
 Lamb should be falling off the bone, or easily shredded with a fork.
+Stir every so often so the barley doesn't stick to the bottom of the pan.

 Nutrition